KieronWiltshire/node-mogront/readme.md

 ```

 Below are the following commands:
-- `create <name>` - This will create a migration file in the configured directory
+- `create:migration <name>` - This will create a migration file in the configured directory
+    - `--template` - is an option you can pass to the command, you may specify `vanilla` or `es6` with vanilla being CommonJS.
+- `create:seeder <name>` - This will create a seeder file in the configured directory
     - `--template` - is an option you can pass to the command, you may specify `vanilla` or `es6` with vanilla being CommonJS.
 - `state` - This will show you the state of the migrations in your directory
     - `--pending` - is an option you can pass to the command that will only show you which migrations are pending